adonaicosta/formando-devops/desafio-linux/RESPOSTAS_CORRIGIDAS.md

 			endscript
 		}

-		testando a configuração do logrotate:
+	Testando a configuração do logrotate:

 		logrotate -d /etc/logrotate.conf -> força a execução do logrotate cat /var/lib/logrotate/logrotate.status -> mostra os arquivos rotacionados

 ## 8. Filesystem